 I recognize that this insidious disease is different for most everyone that falls under its curse.
 The primary challenges I faced were number one, my ability to breath, and number two, my ability to swallow, both Bulbar issues.
 I simply could not get enough oxygen, and felt I was slowly suffocating most of the time, but especially at night when lying down, sometimes taking 20 to 30 minutes to work my way down from a propped up sitting position.
 I was choking on liquids, and even on my own saliva.
 My lungs were filling with fluid.
 My right calf had atrophied considerably, and I had lost most of the strength in my right leg.
 I had severe drop foot, and my ankles would turn at the slightest miss-step.
 Though I could still walk, my balance was shot.
 I was losing my ability to speak.
 I felt like I simply could not get enough air to make the words come out.
 Just a few words would start a severe coughing spell.
 Walking more than a couple dozen steps required a breather, and a simple flight of stairs was daunting, requiring a mid-climb rest and a couple minutes recovery at the top.
 Also, the cold air seemed to almost shut my breathing functions down.
 A short walk in cold weather, such as from a restaurant to the handicap parking resulted in a massive coughing spell, which required several minutes reprieve before I could even start the car.
 I was experiencing severe muscle cramps, especially in my feet, calves, and thighs, sometimes experiencing three or even four cramps at the same time.
 Part of the issues with the cramping is that I had drastically reduced my fluid intake because of the fear of choking, which led to dehydration and further accelerated the cramping.

 We continued seeing our team of physicians in Boise for a few weeks, mostly for counseling, but they still had no treatment program to offer, other than the drug Riluzole, ventilation aids, and feeding tubes.
 They prescribed an oxygen machine and a bi-PAP machine in January, and also suggested drinking carbonated water, which really helped the issue of fluid in my lungs.
-My last visit with any of these three doctors was mid-January, 2012, when we saw Dr. Friedman, as previously noted.
+My last visit with any traditional doctor involved with my ALS journey, was mid-January, 2012, when we saw Dr. Friedman, as previously noted.
 Also, I will relate below, a follow-up visit to Dr. Orme in May of 2013 and again in June of 2015.
 I continued to use the oxygen machine at night until October 2012 and some during the day when convenience allowed.
 The bi-PAP, which I hated, was discarded after only a couple weeks use in early February.

 We started with Dr. Nielsen's program immediately (early December, 2011).
 Things did not get immediately better.
 About the middle of January, I survived a couple of the worst nights of my life, sitting up all night on a sofa, fighting for every breath.
-It was then that I started using supplemental oxygen, which really seemed to helped.
+It was then that I started using supplemental oxygen, first the bipap and then a cannula, which really seemed to helped.

 In April of 2012, we added ozone and hyperbarics to our protocol.
 We were introduced to these therapies by two herbalists in Tennessee that also used these therapies.
 Our studies on ozone and hyperbarics made sense, and after spending 10 days at their clinic, we invested in our own hyperbaric soft chamber and ozone machine, and set them up in our home.
 The total investment for the equipment was about $25,000, though this can also be done for considerably less.
 With our own equipment, we were able to control our schedule, and basically eliminate additional expenses.
 (Remember I am not spending any money going to doctors or hospitals.)
 They also used a series of their own herbs, which we continued to take into June.
 We have since backed off on the herbs.
 (Dr. Nielsen now uses both hyperbarics and ozone in his therapies.)